jordyorel/Orus-lang-register-based-VM/README.md

   appends a newline after the formatted output.
 - User input via `input(prompt)` for interactive programs.
 - Macro helpers for generic dynamic arrays.
+- Compile-time constants defined with the `const` keyword.
+- Standard library modules under `std/` such as `std/math` for math utilities.
 - Variables are immutable by default.
 Use `let mut` for reassignment.
   See [docs/MUTABILITY.md](docs/MUTABILITY.md) for a detailed explanation.
 - Explicit numeric casting with the `as` keyword; no implicit conversions.